Date

 Don’t stop at online reviews.
 A reputable contractor should be happy to provide you with a list of references from recent projects.
 Speaking directly with a former customer can give you insights you won’t find online.
 You can even ask to see some of their completed work in your area to judge the quality for yourself.

-Insist on a Written Estimate and Contract
+Always Get a Detailed Estimate and Contract

 Never move forward with a roofing project based on a verbal agreement.
 A trustworthy roofing contractor will always provide a detailed, written contract.
 This document protects both you and the contractor by clearly outlining every aspect of the job, leaving no room for surprises.
 It should specify the full scope of work, the exact materials to be used (including brand and color), and the total cost.